-Such contradictions appear very clearly in the case of the learning systems that power web scale applications such as search engines, ad placement engines, or recommandation systems.
+Such contradictions appear very clearly in the case of the learning systems that power web scale applications such as search engines, ad placement engines, or recommendation systems.
 For instance, the placement of advertisement on the result pages of Internet search engines depend on the bids of advertisers and on scores computed by statistical machine learning systems.
 Because the scores affect the contents of the result pages proposed to the users, they directly influence the occurrence of clicks and the corresponding advertiser payments.
 They also have important indirect effects.
 Ad placement decisions impact the satisfaction of the users and therefore their willingness to frequent this web site in the future.
 They also impact the return on investment observed by the advertisers and therefore their future bids.
 Finally they change the nature of the data collected for training the statistical models in the future.

-^{†.} Jonas Peters has moved to ETH Zürich.
+^{.} Current address: Jonas Peters, ETH Zürich, Rämistraße 101, 8092 Zürich, Switzerland.

-^{‡.} Joaquin Quiñonero-Candela has joined Facebook.
+^{†.} Current address: Joaquin Quiñonero-Candela, Facebook, 1 Hacker Way, Menlo Park, CA 94025, USA.